trezor/trezor-firmware/docs/common/communication/bitcoin-signing.md

 `tx.output`.
 The derivation path and script type are mandatory for all original change-outputs.

+### Payment request

+Trezor sets `request_type` to `TXPAYMENTREQ`, and `request_details.tx_hash` is unset.
+`request_details.request_index` is the index of the payment request in the transaction:
+0 is the first payment request, 1 is second, etc.

+The host must respond with a `TxAckPaymentRequest` message.

 ## Replacement transactions

 A replacement transaction is a transaction that uses the same inputs as one or more